Fostering Creativity Initiative

 offering different types of creativity infused classes, sessions, and workshops.

 Fostering Creativity aims to support both children and adults to develop a creative attitude to life and to maintain a sense of curiosity throughout life.

 “…creativity involves changing a way of doing things, or a way of thinking …” “But if creativity with a capital C is largely beyond our control, living a creative personal life is not.
 And in terms of ultimate fulfilment, the latter may be the most important accomplishment.”
 M. Csikszentmihalyi: Creativity

-We can all learn to be in touch with ‘what is’, to ‘see beyond’ and gain insight into a world of magic and wonder surrounding us by eliminating those elements of our perception that limit our vision and enhancing those that brighten it.
-Then, we can use this new way of seeing as a base for creating our new reality.
+We can all learn to be in touch with ‘what is’, to ‘see beyond’ and gain insight into a world of magic and wonder surrounding us by eliminating those elements of our perception that limit our vision.
+Then we only need to enhance those that brighten it.
+We can use this new way of seeing as a base for creating our new reality.

-Our perception of ‘what is’ is often limited by various factors therefore we do not perceive ‘gestalt’ (the whole) as it is, only parts of it depending on our belief system that was shaped by our previous experiences, our family, culture, education system, etc.
+Our perception of ‘what is’ is often limited by various factors, therefore, we do not perceive ‘gestalt’ (the whole) as it is, only parts of it depending on our belief system.

 Please note that being limited is a human condition therefore approaching the topic of our ‘faultiness’ needs delicate handling by acceptance and compassion.

-During my workshops I support participants to awake their Sleeping Beauty in a playful and joyful manner.
+During my classes, sessions and workshops I support participants – both children and adults – to awake their Sleeping Beauty in a playful and joyful manner.
 I also offer practical tools to be used in order to support ourselves in becoming more and more creative in our lives and to ‘see beyond’ what is apparent.
 I encourage participants to look for the hidden textures of life that make our ordinary existence more exciting and adventurous without being chaotic.

 It is time to become curious again!